melone2/mailcow-filter-pdf/README.md

 # Sieve script

-Now go to the mailcow dashboard in your browser.
+Now open the mailcow dashboard in your browser.
-Go to *E-Mail > configuration > filter* and add or open a sieve-filter for the desired mailbox.
+Go to *E-Mail > configuration > filter* and add or open a sieve-filter script for the desired mailbox.

 Add the following content and adjust it to suit your needs (replace copycat@example.com):
 ```